 Secret Gem Locations

 If you are looking for a place where you can get some of the local crafts and souvenirs, then take a tour of the Maasai market.
 Kenya is known for the Maasai culture.
-This group of people have managed to stick to their lifestyle to date.
-You can easily find them wearing their traditional clothes and practising their culture.
+This group of people has managed to stick to their lifestyle to date.
+You can easily find them wearing their traditional clothes and practicing their culture.

 Top places you can visit with your entire family in Kenya

 1. Mamba Village

 Mamba village is the best place to take your kids.
 The site is a sanctuary for crocodiles and is located about 12 kilometers south of Nairobi city.
 More to that, the farmhouses ostrich.
 The best time to take a tour of the place is when the crocodiles are feeding.
 You will get the chance to see this enormous beast grasp and tear meat thrown to them.